Manny Pacquiao vs. Adrien Broner: Fight details

 Pacquiao successfully defended his WBA (Regular) welterweight title against Broner via unanimous decision and never seemed troubled throughout the fight.
 In the seventh round, Pacquiao trapped Broner on the ropes and unloaded a barrage of punches that prompted Broner to tie him up.
 Pacquiao then continued his onslaught after the break, but Broner survived the round.
 In the ninth round, Pacquiao caught Broner with a huge left hand that sent Broner reeling backwards.
 All three judges ruled in favor of Pacquiao 117–111, 116–112, 116–112.

 According to CompuBox, Pacquiao landed 82 out of 197 of his power punches (42%) against Broner's 39 out of 180 power punches (22%).
 Total punch stats were 112 out of 568 (20%) for Pacquiao and 50 out of 295 (17%) for Broner.
 This marked Broner's career low for total punches landed at 50, his previous low was 90 against Jessie Vargas.

+Aftermath

 During the post-fight interview, Jim Gray asked Pacquiao if a Floyd Mayweather Jr. rematch will happen and Pacquiao answered, "Tell him to come back to the ring, and we will fight."
 Mayweather, who was ringside, was asked by Gray to nod at the camera if he wanted a rematch with Pacquiao but did not give an answer.
 Meanwhile, Broner's interview immediately went south as he claimed victory and said, "I controlled the fight.
 He was missing.
 I hit him clean more times.
 I beat him."
 He alleged that it was a setup for a Mayweather–Pacquiao rematch and accused Gray of being against him.
 When Gray commented that Broner had three wins, three defeats and a draw in his last seven fights, Broner told Gray, "I'm 3–3–1 in my last seven but I'll be 7–0 against you," to which Gray responded, "Well that wouldn't mean much, that's the end of this interview."